gchure/phd/_site/src/chapter_08/section_04_counting_repressors.md

-In this section, we expand upon the theoretical and experimental implementation of the fluorescence calibration method derived in Ref.
+In this section, we expand upon the theoretical and experimental implementation of the fluorescence calibration method derived in
-[@rosenfeld2005].
+@rosenfeld2005.
 We cover several experimental data validation steps as well as details regarding the parameter inference.
 Finally, we comment on the presence of a systematic error in the repressor counts due to continued asynchronous division between sample preparation and imaging.